Last updated August 2021

-Wood floors can’t be beat for durability, but kids, pets, furniture, and everyday dirt can spoil a floor’s appearance or cause damage, and sunlight can yellow or fade floor finishes.
+Wood floors last for generations, but kids, pets, furniture, and everyday dirt can spoil their appearance or cause damage, and sunlight can yellow or fade finishes.
 At some point you’ll need to refinish your floors.
 That’s when things get messy.
 And smelly.
 And inconvenient.
 And expensive.

-Because refinishing work is a dirty and painstaking process, even brave do-it-yourselfers usually hire pros for it.
-Despite the fact that many companies advertise “dustless” refinishing methods, sanding produces dust, even if performed by the most careful pro.
-In addition, most finishes are (to put it mildly) smelly.
-Most also emit volatile organic compounds (VOCs) that linger for days and are (to put it really mildly) bad for your health and the environment.
+Many companies advertise “dustless” refinishing, but any sanding process produces dust.
+And most finishes are (to put it mildly) smelly.
+Most emit volatile organic compounds (VOCs) that linger for days and are (to put it really mildly) bad for your health and the environment.

-- Cleaning away dust.
-Refinishers should make every effort to minimize dust during sanding, and then diligently vacuum and wipe down the entire area.
+- Cleaning.
+Workers should minimize dust during sanding and then diligently vacuum and wipe everything afterward.

 - Applying stain or a sealer.
-To help you choose a stain color, the refinisher can stain small areas—one or two square feet—with sample tints.
-Once you’ve made your choice, the other samples are sanded away.
-If you prefer the natural wood color, the refinisher may apply a natural stain—which retains the bare wood’s color—or a clear sealant.
-Some refinishers will recommend applying the surface coat directly to the bare wood without a sealant or natural stain, depending on the type of finish used.
+To help you choose a stain color, the refinisher can stain small areas with sample tints.
+If you prefer the wood’s natural color, the refinisher may apply a clear or nearly clear stain or sealant.

 - Applying a surface finish.
-Refinishers usually use polyurethane, applying at least two coats and often three.
-The refinisher should buff the floors at least once in between applying the first and second coats.
+Refinishers usually use polyurethane, applying at least two coats and often three, buffing floors in between the first and second coats.

 Types of Finishes

-Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath it.
-Surface finishes are most commonly polyurethane.
+Surface finishes are the most common; they coat the surface of the floor and create a seal that protects the wood beneath.
+Surface finishes are usually polyurethane.

 The various surface finishes have different qualities but work the same way: Once applied, they dry and harden on top of the wood.
 You might think of it as a clear coat—when you touch the floor you touch the finish, not the wood itself.

 Penetrating finishes are much less common and substantially different from surface finishes.
 First, an oil is applied to bare wood, penetrating and sealing the surface.
 If the floors are to be stained, the stain is mixed into the oil base, and the floor is then waxed and buffed.
-The wax provides sheen and protection, and must be reapplied periodically.
+The wax provides sheen and protection and must be reapplied periodically.
 When you touch a floor with a penetrating finish, it will feel like you’re touching the wood itself.
-It’s less protective than surface finishes, but looks and feels more like the natural wood.
-Wax is making a bit of a comeback, as it is nontoxic and emits very low VOCs.
+It’s less protective than surface finishes but looks and feels more like the natural wood.
+Unlike other finishes, wax is nontoxic and emits very low VOCs.

 If you have a surface finish, no bare wood is exposed, and your floors are in generally good shape, consider recoating.
 Recoating skips the sanding, takes less time, and can cost less than half the price of a full sanding and refinishing job.

 During recoating the refinisher will “screen” your floor, using a buffing machine with a fine-meshed screen—not sandpaper—to abrade the old finish.
-The abrasion allows a fresh coat of surface finish to adhere.
-The refinisher will then apply one or more coats of surface finish.
+The abrasion allows fresh coats of surface finish to adhere.

 Water-based polyurethane products offer several advantages.
 They dry in as little as two hours, allowing refinishers to apply multiple coats in a single day, which means workers can complete the job more quickly.
 They emit fewer VOCs, so they smell less, and the odor dissipates more quickly.

-Water-based polyurethane appears clearer when applied (oil-based products may have a slight amber tint) and resists further yellowing—or “ambering”—better than oil-based products.
-Some consumers may not want the amber coloration, but others believe it gives the floor a sense of warmth.
+Water-based polyurethane appears clearer when applied (oil-based products may have a slight amber tint) and resists further yellowing better than oil.
+Some consumers don’t like the amber coloration; others find it gives floors a sense of warmth.

 One advantage of oil-based products is that they are easier to apply in a smooth, consistent finish, without applicator marks.
-And oil-based products generally have more solids, so the job usually can be performed with fewer coats than water-based.
+And because oil-based products contain more solids, the job usually can be performed with fewer coats than with water-based products.

-Since both oil-based and water-based finishes can produce fully satisfactory results, your refinisher’s preference may determine your decision.
+Since both oil-based and water-based finishes can produce good results, your refinisher’s preference may determine your decision.

-If you are especially concerned about VOCs and need to have your floors sanded down to bare wood, penetrating finishes are another option.
-But be aware that wax is less protective than polyurethane and requires regular—usually annual—maintenance, namely cleaning with a special product, buffing, and waxing.
-In contrast, a surface finish like polyurethane is not likely to require recoating for at least three years, and can last 10 years or more without any maintenance but cleaning.
+If you are concerned about VOCs and need to have your floors sanded down to bare wood, penetrating finishes are another option.
+But be aware that wax is less protective than polyurethane and requires annual maintenance (cleaning, buffing, and re-waxing).

 Some soy-based polyurethane products and other alternatives virtually eliminate VOCs.
-But because they are relatively new to the market, refinishers tend to be leery of them; refinishers who had used them told us they’re difficult to work with.
-These products can also cost two to three times more than conventional products—possibly contributing an extra five to 10 percent to the overall cost of sanding and refinishing jobs.
+But refinishers tend to be leery of them; several told us they’re difficult to work with.

 Choosing a Refinishing Service

-Carefully choose a refinishing service for your job.
-Start by reviewing the ratings available here at Checkbook.org.
-You’ll see that in addition to bearing a messy, smelly refinishing process, many homeowners endure lousy service.
+Start by review the ratings and reviews we’ve collected from area consumers.
+You’ll see that, in addition to living through the messy, smelly refinishing process, many homeowners endure lousy service.
 Roughly one in five customer reviews is negative, a lower satisfaction rate than most other types of home improvement services.
-Even more alarming: Most complaints relate to sloppy work, sometimes so sloppy that flooring was ruined.
+Even more alarming: Most complaints relate to sloppy work, sometimes so sloppy that floors were ruined.

-Our undercover shoppers obtained quotes from a sample of area refinishers for sanding and refinishing two rooms totaling 500 square feet.
+Our undercover shoppers obtained quotes from a sample of area refinishers for sanding and refinishing two rooms totaling 560 square feet (see table, below).
 Companies were asked to quote their prices for applying oil-based and water-based polyurethane finishes.
-The prices we obtained are shown on the table at the end of this article.
-As you can see, we found enormous differences—for example, from $975 to more than $2,000 for a water-based finish.
+We found enormous company-to-company price differences—for example, from $942 to $3,640 or more for a water-based finish.

 - Ask about stained or damaged areas.
-Some stains (pet stains are notorious) can be impossible to remove, even with sanding.
-They require deeper sanding, which removes more of the wood.
-You can have damaged wood replaced, but that raises the price.
-Ask for a recommendation and an estimated price for dealing with it.
+Some stains (pet-related ones are notorious) are impossible to remove without replacing planks.
+Ask for recommendations and prices to deal with them.
 You may decide you can live with imperfections.

 - Ask about baseboard/quarter-round moldings.
-Some refinishers prefer to sand right up to the moldings and leave them as they are, rather than remove them.
-Because this can leave scratches and marks on the molding, and a small visible edge of unsanded flooring below the molding, you might want to insist on having quarter-round moldings removed and replaced (or new ones installed if you have none now).
-Specify what you want done and who is to do it.
+Some refinishers sand up to the moldings and leave them, rather than remove them.
+Because this can scratch and mark the molding and leave a small visible edge of unsanded flooring below the molding, ask that moldings be removed and replaced.

 - Ask about stain selection, especially if you want it to match another area.
-Before the work begins, the company should apply stain samples for your approval.
-If no stain will be used (for a natural finish), ask whether it will use a clear stain or a sealer coat before applying the surface finish.
+The company you hire can apply stain samples for your approval.

 - Ask what finish the company recommends, and how many coats will be applied.
-Discuss the rationale for the recommendation.
 Many companies prefer one method over another.
 For polyurethane, discuss and specify whether you want gloss, semi-gloss, or a satin finish.
-Gloss is the shiniest, but shows scratches and other nicks more than the others.
+Gloss is the shiniest but shows scratches and other nicks more than the others.

-- Ask whether the company will use plastic to cover heating/cooling vents and seal off the room from other areas in your home.
-It should.
+- Make sure workers will cover HVAC vents and seal off work areas from other parts of your home.

-- Ask for a work schedule, so you’ll know when rooms are off-limits and how long the work will take.
+- Ask for a schedule, so you’ll know when rooms are off-limits.

 - Ask for a guarantee.
 At a minimum, request a year on workmanship and finish, against defects like cracking, peeling, bubbling, and clouding.